Homeschool – Guest Post by Irmari Basson & Allison Seller, Founders and Partners, Rise Women Wellness

 You make sure your love bucket is full at all times.
 If your love bucket runs dry, there is no more for you to give and that is when we do things we later regret.

-Our love buckets are full when all 4 pillars of health are attended to: physical, mental, spiritual & nutritional health.
-These are the areas which create balance, joy, purpose and strength.
+Our love buckets are full when all 4 pillars of health are attended to physical, mental, spiritual & nutritional health.
+These are the areas that create balance, joy, purpose and strength.

-Here are 4 tips on how to fill your love bucket:
+Here are 4 tips on how to fill your love bucket for homeschool:

 - Mental Health: Do something for yourself.
 Even if it’s just 20 minutes.
 Block out the time.
 Do something that makes you feel relaxed.
 Read a book, sunbathe in peace outside, run a nice bath with candles and bath salt.